kendraio/kendraio-app/docs/workflow/blocks/load-schema.rst

 ===========

-The Load Schema block is used to load a schema from the "metadata" database and transform it to a jsonSchema which can be used to define a dynamic form.
+The Load Schema block is used to load a schema from the "metadata" database and transform it to a JSON schema which can be used to define a dynamic form.

 Typical usage
 -------------